 Lidocaine, mixed with epinephrine, is among the most commonly-employed anaesthetics in dentistry.
 Applied to the relevant nerve trees with a narrow-gauge hypodermic, Lidocaine is so important that it has been recognised by the WHO as one of the world’s most essential medicines.

 Lidocaine is so important because it plays a cross-functional role in providing pain-free dentistry.
 It goes to work within minutes, and aided by epinephrine, lasts for up to three hours – all without impacting upon other areas of the body.
 It can last this long because epinephrine, a vasoconstrictor, is able to keep the Lidocaine localised for longer.
 Epinephrine also helps to restrict any bleeding in the affected area.

 For larger procedures, we rely on more general anaesthetics, which provide a holistic, body-wide effect.
-One example is nitrous oxide, also known as laughing gas.
+One example is Pain Free Gas, also known as laughing gas.
 But for the majority of our procedures, Lidocaine deserves accolades.